 LGBTQ—it’s a lot of letters to remember, but it actually has fewer syllables than “heterosexual.”
 It may seem overwhelming to see those letters pile up, and it seems that the order or the number of letters keeps changing, but it’s all with good reason.
 The term LGBTQ is meant to represent an incredibly diverse and multicultural group of people, with each letter standing for one of many identities; so, there’s a lot packed into them!
 Those letters have a big job to do!

 At CultureBeat®, we understand that it can be challenging to stay up to date on this under-represented and underserved segment.
-So, in celebration of Pride Month, we’ve put together this guide to familiarize you with the different terms and flags—and how they have evolved over the years.
+So, in celebration of Pride Month, we’ve put together this guide to familiarize you with the different terms—and how they have evolved over the years.

 LGBTQ— HOW DID WE GET HERE?

 Before there was LGBTQ, the first widely used term was “homosexual,” which carried a lot of negative connotations—in part because, for many years, it was inaccurately classified as a mental disorder.
 The term LGBTQ was first used around 1996, but what makes up this more popular and widely used term?

 The term “gay” was adopted by the community and widely used in the 1970s.
 Around this time, the term “gay-and-lesbian community” began to be used.
 Both of these terms were used to refer to more than just gay men and lesbians—without really representing anyone else.
 Then, in the late 1980s, the shorter but slightly more inclusive term “LGB” started to be used.
 Since that time, additional letters have been added to be more inclusive, leading to the usage of the terms LGBT, LGBTQ, LGBTIQ, and LGBT+.